simplicitesoftware/documentation/docs/documentation/misc/webserver-ssl.md

 	curl --cacert CA.crt --cert user.crt --key user.key https://www.mydomain.com/secure/

-### Using client certificate authentication on Simplicit&eacute; side
+### Using client certificate authentication on Simplicité side

-See [this document](/docs/documentation/authentication/customauth) for details on how to use client certificate on Simplicit&eacute; side;
+See [this document](/docs/documentation/authentication/customauth) for details on how to use client certificate on Simplicité side;

 Using LetsEncrypt&reg; service
 ------------------------------